JINXUANPAN/Computational-methods-and-modelling-3/README.md

 ## Project Overview
-Over 97% of the Earth’s water is saltwater, and with 2.1 billion people across the planet still without access to safely managed drinking water.
-Desalination via solar stills could provide a solution to households faced with this issue.
+Over 97% of the Earth’s water is saltwater, and with 2.1 billion people across the planet still without access to safely managed drinking water, desalination via solar stills could provide a solution to households faced with this issue.
 This project models the transient thermal behaviour and freshwater production of a single-basin passive solar still.
 Its goal is to optimisie the basin's area to meet the daily freshwater demand for an average household in Algeria.